KaraniWachira/ballparkbuzz/README.md

+# Diamond Digest
-# BallparkBuzz: A Web Application for Kenyan Baseball and Softball Enthusiasts
+A Web Application for Kenyan Baseball and Softball Enthusiasts

 ### Where the fun never strikes out!